blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 ### Symptom

-Upload to [blackduck_product_name] fails with a message similar to the following in the log:
+Upload to [bd_product_short] fails with a message similar to the following in the log:

 ````
 ERROR [main] -- createProject.arg0.name can't be blank [HTTP Error]: There was a problem trying to POST https://.../api/projects, response was 412 Precondition Failed.